alexpdp7/alexpdp7/programming/python/python_modules_primer.md

 When writing Python software, sometimes it is enough with the modules included in the standard library.
 However, frequently you want to use other libraries.
-To use Python libraries, you must install them using the `pip` command.
+To use Python libraries, you must install them using the `pip` program.

-The `pip` command is not part of the `python3` package in some Linux distributions, and comes from the `python3-pip` package.
+The `pip` program is not part of the `python3` package in some Linux distributions, and comes from the `python3-pip` package.

-The `pip` command can download libraries from https://pypi.org/ , the Python package index, and install them.
+The `pip` program can download libraries from https://pypi.org/ , the Python package index, and install them.
 `pip` installs libraries to a "Python environment".

 Old versions of `pip` defaulted to installing libraries to the "system" Python environment.